SpheITguru/work-timer/README.md

-## A simple webapp for tracting your work
+## A simple webapp for tracking your work
 ### Use this app if you want to be productive
 #### Simple Todo list, clock and date display, and timer in actions